-William Henry Scotton was born on January 15th, 1856, in Mount Street, Nottingham.
+William Henry Scotton was born on 15 January 1856, in Mount Street, Nottingham.
 His birth certificate spells his father’s name Scottorn, but it is believed this is an error, for he is always given as Scotton.
-Educated at the People’s College, Nottingham, he played cricket for Meadow Willow C.C, before taking his first professional engagement with South Derbyshire in 1874.
+Educated at the People’s College, Nottingham, he played cricket for Meadow Willow CC, before taking his first professional engagement with South Derbyshire in 1874.

-In this year he also had two trials at Trent Bridge; one in the annual Colts XXII and a second for the Next XV v 1st XI, and though he did little on either outing, he was sufficiently thought of to be selected for XVI Colts of England v MCC at Lord’s on May 11th and 12th, 1874, when he scored 19 in his side’s first innings – the sole double figure score.
+In this year he also had two trials at Trent Bridge; one in the annual Colts XXII and a second for the Next XV v 1st XI and, though he did little on either outing, he was sufficiently thought of to be selected for XVI Colts of England v MCC at Lord’s in May 1874, when he scored 19 in his side’s first innings – the sole double figure score.
 A fortnight later he made his initial appearance for Nottinghamshire (the side had several of its best players absent) against XVI for Derbyshire.
-In the equivalent fixture in 1875 when Nottinghamshire met Derbyshire even-handed, Scotton made his first-class debut, though again Nottinghamshire fielded a weak team.
+In the equivalent fixture in 1875 when Nottinghamshire met Derbyshire even-handed, Scotton made his First-Class debut, though again Nottinghamshire fielded a weak team.

-Between 1880 and 1886, Scotton made six appearances in the Gentlemen v Player series, but with very undistinguished results, once only did he reach double figures.
+Between 1880 and 1886, Scotton made six appearances in the Gentlemen v Player series with very undistinguished results, once only did he reach double figures.

-Playing for an England XI at Huddersfield in 1884, Scotton scored 134 in 6 hours including participating in three century stands; for Lord Londsesborough’s XI at Scarborough in 1886 he made 71, adding 156 with W.G.
+Playing for an England XI at Huddersfield in 1884, Scotton scored 134 in 6 hours, including participating in three century stands; for Lord Londesborough’s XI at Scarborough in 1886 he made 71, adding 156 with W.G.
 Grace for the 1st wicket; at Stoke in 1888 for an England XI, Scotton carried his bat through the complete innings, though he only made 9 runs.

 A noted association football player, Scotton appeared for Notts County though not in F.A.
 Cup matches, and he was a good pigeon shot.
 In 1879 he was landlord of the Boat Inn, Beeston, and in 1886 the Crown Inn, Long Row, Nottingham, whilst in the following year he moved to West Bridgford.

-On July 9th, 1893, he committed suicide at his lodgings in London, and at the ensuing inquest it was stated that the fact that he had lost his place in the Nottinghamshire XI preyed very seriously on his mind.
+On 9 July 1893, he committed suicide at his lodgings in London.
+At the ensuing inquest it was stated that the fact that he had lost his place in the Nottinghamshire XI preyed very seriously on his mind.